This guide provides an overview of the factors impacting your storage usage and provides some suggestions regarding efficient storage management.

 Our blog post, How To Ace Google’s Image Page Speed Recommendations With Smush, focuses on Smush features that directly impact your Google Page Speed score.

 Cloud storage has come a long way in the past decade, and today there are many cloud storage providers.
 We encourage users to consider their options before choosing, but for our money, Amazon’s Simple Storage Services, or S3, sets the standard for cost, scalability and reliability.
 This is why we’re integrating it with as many of our plugins as possible, including Smush and Snapshot.

-S3 is billed as a developer’s tool, but in reality, it now serves millions of non-development customers looking for simple, inexpensive cloud storage.
+S3 is built as a developer’s tool, but in reality, it now serves millions of non-development customers looking for simple, inexpensive cloud storage.
 Aside from its affordability—less than a penny per gigabyte—S3 is built on the same network that serves Amazon’s own sites.
-According to Amazon, the company loses $20,000 for every second one of it’s sites is down, so users can be sure that doesn’t happen very often.
+According to Amazon, the company loses $20,000 for every second one of its sites is down, so users can be sure that doesn’t happen very often.